-Arena: up to 18,000 fixed seats and 500 additional to be the home of the LA Clippers) temporary seats (proposed Team Off ice Space: up to 71,000 s.f.
+Arena: up to 18,000 fixed seats and 500 additional temporary seats (proposed to be the home of the LA Clippers)

+Team Office Space: up to 71,000 s.f.
 Team Practice and Training Facility: up to 85,000 s.f.
 Sports Medicine Clinic: up to 25,000 s.f.
-Restaurant/Retail/Ancillary and Related Arena Uses: up to 63,000 s.f Outdoor Gathering Space and Landscaping: approximately 80,000 s.f.
-Parking Structure (VIP/Team Personnel): approximately 650 space approximately 650 spaces
+Restaurant/Retail/Ancillary and Related Arena Uses: up to 63,000 s.f.

+Outdoor Gathering Space and Landscaping: approximately 80,000 s.f.

+Parking Structure (VIP/Team Personnel): approximately 650 spaces

 On the Arena Site, the Event Center Structure will contain an approximately 915,000 sf Arena with a main performance and seating bowl, food service and retail space, and concourse areas.
 The Event Center Structure will also include an integrated team practice and training facility, a sports medicine clinic, and office space that would accommodate the LA Clippers team offices.
-On the south side of the Event Center Structure will be a 3story, parking structure for premium ticket holders, VIPs, and some team personnel.
+On the south side of the Event Center Structure will be a 3-story, parking structure for premium ticket holders, VIPs, and some team personnel.